stanford-policylab/opp/py/data_readme_template.md

 - It would be possible to map the highway and mile marker data to geo coordinates, as we did in Washington.

-HERE/pit/NC
 ## Nashville, TN
 **Data notes**:
 - Data is deduplicated on raw columns stop_date_time, stop_location_street,
   officer_employee_number, race, sex, and age_of_suspect, reducing the number of records by ~0.3%
+- There are 30 (of ~2.6M records) cases where search_conducted is ambiguous
+  after the merge and are left as NA, since it's unclear whether they are true or false, since being NA after the above merge indicates that there were two distinct values for raw column searchoccur
 - reason_for_stop and violation are both translations of the original stop_type column; this column is sometimes the pretextual reason for the stop and does not always represent what the individual was ultimately cited for
 - contraband_drugs is raw column drugs_seized, contraband_weapons is
   weapons_seized, and contraband_found is evidenceseized
 - citation_issued is derived from traffic_citation_issued and
-  misd_state_citation_issued, which are passed through as raw__*;
+  misd_state_citation_issued, which are passed through as raw_*;
-  misd__state_citation_issued is sometimes NA, so for the purposes of defining citation_issued, we consider NA to be false
+  misd_state_citation_issued is sometimes NA, so for the purposes of defining citation_issued, we consider NA to be false
 - warning_issued is derived from verbal_warning_issued and
-  written_warning_issued, which are passed through as raw__*;
+  written_warning_issued, which are passed through as raw_*;
   written_warning_issued is sometimes NA, so for the purposes of defining warning_issued, we consider NA to be false
 - search_basis is based on the raw columns search_plain_view, search_consent,
   search_incident_to_arrest, search_warrant, and search_inventory, which are
-  all passed on with the raw__* prefix
+  all passed on with the raw_* prefix
-- subject__race is derived from raw columns suspect_ethnicity and suspect_race,
+- subject_race is derived from raw columns suspect_ethnicity and suspect_race,
-  which are passed through with the raw__* prefix
+  which are passed through with the raw_* prefix
-- search__person is derived from search_driver and search_passenger, which are
+- search_person is derived from search_driver and search_passenger, which are
-  passed through with the raw__* prefix
+  passed through with the raw_* prefix
-- When contraband__found is NA, we fill it with false when a search occurred, under the assumption that the officer simply didn't record the absence of contraband
+- When contraband_found is NA, we fill it with false when a search occurred, under the assumption that the officer simply didn't record the absence of contraband

 ## Arlington, TX
 **Data notes**:
 - Unclear what PRA, xCoordinate, and yCoordinate are in the raw data
-- Missing data dictionaries for reason_for_stop, outcome, and search_ outcome
+- Missing data dictionaries for reason_for_stop, outcome, and search_ outcome, the latter two are passed through as raw_*
+- subject_race is based on raw column `1st digit (Race)`, which is passed through as raw_1st_digit_race
+- Only 2016 data was provided

 ## Austin, TX
 **Data notes**:
-- Data is deduplicated on raw column street_check_case_number, reducing the number of records by ~10.3%
+- Data is deduplicated on raw column street_check_case_number, occurred_date,
+  officer, sex, race, ethnicity, yob, veh_type, veh_year, veh_make, veh_model,
+  veh_style, and soi, reducing the number of rows by ~0.5%
 - Data does not include location or outcomes
 - There are no clear pedestrian-only discretionary stops in reason_checked_description; SUSPICIOUS PERSON / VEHICLE is one category in reason_for_stop, but is included with "vehicular" stops; as such, it may over count vehicular stops
+- reason_for_stop represents raw column reason_checked_description
+- search_person and search_vehicle represent person_searched and
+  vehicle_searched in the raw data, which are passed through with raw_*; for the canonical columns search_person and search_vehicle, NA values are changed to false under the assumption that the absence of a search may not always be recorded
+- frisk_performed is based on person_search_search_based_on, and is false when that column is NA, on the assumption that the officer did not record the absence of a frisk
+- search_basis is derived from person_search_search_based_on and
+  vehicle_search_search_based on, which are passed through with the raw_* prefix
+- contraband_{found,drugs,weapons} are derived from
+  person_search_search_discovered and vehicle_search_search_discovered, which
+  are passed through with raw_* prefix; when these values are NA, they are assumed to be FALSE for contraband discovery
+- reason_for_stop represents the raw column reason_checked_description;
+  although, the raw column street_check_description also seems to provide information, so is passed through with the raw_ prefix
+- subject_race is based on raw columns race and ethnicity; there is also a raw race_description column, which is passed through with the raw_ prefix (instead of the race column, since it is just a nicer translation of the single characters in race); ethnicity is also passed through with the raw_ prefix

 ## Garland, TX
 **Data notes**: